MicrosoftDocs/OfficeDocs-OfficeUpdates-pr.it-IT/OfficeUpdates/update-history-microsoft365-apps-by-date.md

 > [!IMPORTANT]
 > - We’re making some changes to the update channels for Microsoft 365 Apps, including adding a new update channel (Monthly Enterprise Channel) and changing the names of the existing update channels.
 To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2127441).
-> - Office 365 ProPlus è stato rinominato Microsoft 365 Apps for enterprise a partire dalla versione 2004.
-Leggere [questo articolo](https://go.microsoft.com/fwlink/p/?linkid=2123420) per altre informazioni.
-Nella documentazione, in genere è sufficiente fare riferimento a Microsoft 365 Apps.
+> - Office 365 ProPlus is being renamed to Microsoft 365 Apps for enterprise, starting with Version 2004.
+To learn more, [read this article](https://go.microsoft.com/fwlink/p/?linkid=2123420).
+In our documentation, we'll usually just refer to it as Microsoft 365 Apps.

 > [!NOTE]
 > - La tabella è ordinata in base alla data di rilascio, con la data di rilascio più recente elencata per prima.